voberoi/atariemailarchive-data/README.md

 >
 > @SYS$MAIL:JUNK was a mail distribution list called JUNK, where you could post anything, like what flavor Jello was for lunch that day.

-Here are three helpful messages from the archive that dig in further:
+Here are three messages from the archive that may also help you understand what is going on.

 * [What the #@%^ is SYS$MAIL?](https://atariemailarchive.org/thread/on-how-to-use-atari-s-mail-distribution-lists-31)
 * [A neat trick with mail](https://atariemailarchive.org/thread/on-a-clever-email-hack-19)